hy611/hy611.github.io/_pages/about.md

 Academic background
 ======
-Ph.D. in Mechanical Engineering (2021)
+Ph.D. in Mechanical Engineering, Auburn University (2021)
-Auburn University

-M.S. in Safety Science and Engineering (2016) University of Science and Technology of China
+M.S. in Safety Science and Engineering, University of Science and Technology of China (2016)

 B.S.
-Safety Science and Engineering (2013)
+Safety Science and Engineering, Nanjing Tech University (2013)
-Nanjing Tech University